dap-biospec/KinESim/Demo/readme.md

 Our goal now is to find a mediator that will improve the rate of electron transfer to and from the analyte so that we can achieve a profile like we saw in Figure 2.

 ## Adding Components
-Letís add a new component that will represent our mediator to our components panel.
+Let‚Äôs add a new component that will represent our mediator to our components panel.
 To do this click the `+C#` button in the `components` panel

 A new component has been made but it needs a name.
-Type ìMediator 1î into the text box.
+Type ‚ÄúMediator 1‚Äù into the text box.

 You can switch between the analyte and mediator 1 by clicking the drop down menu labeled `C #` and selecting `0` (the analyte) or `1` (the mediator).

-Letís give our mediator some electrochemical properties.
+Let‚Äôs give our mediator some electrochemical properties.
 The default value for the redox potential (`E0`) is 0 V. Keep this value 0.
 Change `n` to 1.
 This means that the mediator transfers 1 electron per mediator molecule.
 Change `alpha` to 0.5.
 This represents the alpha of the mediator.
 This value is typically assumed to be 0.5 for most electrochemically active species.

 We want a mediator with fast kinetics so change `ET rate` to 0.2 and `lim.
 Rate` to 0.5.

-Now that weíve described our mediator we still need to add some amount of the mediator to our simulated electrochemical reaction.
+Now that we‚Äôve described our mediator we still need to add some amount of the mediator to our simulated electrochemical reaction.
 Since we are performing oxidation, we will start with a completely reduced sample. `[ox.]` is the concentration of oxidized mediator in the sample in molarity and should remain 0.
 Change `[rd.]`, the concentration of reduced mediator in the sample to 0.0002 M.

 Click `do this sim` and see how it looks: